Subject Source: Library of Congress Subject Headings

 Dates: Bulk, 1840-1882 1791-1930; Majority of material found within 1840 - 1882

-Scope and Content note This collection is comprised of the single volume estate book of John Hough.
-The volume provides an inventory of Hough’s “goods and chattels” and the individuals who inherited portions of the estate.
-The items included in the inventory range were home goods, like furniture and cookware, farm equipment, like plows, and livestock.
+Overview The estate book of John Hough provides an inventory of Hough’s “goods and chattels” and the individuals who inherited portions of the estate.
+The items included in the inventory range were home goods, like furniture and cookware; farm equipment, like plows; and livestock.